lsst-dm/dmtn-012/index.rst

 In particular, the simulated catalogs are gridded without performing a convolution with a PSF in the first step.
 Instead, for each pixel in the image plane, the 2D sinc function is computed for each star at its floating-point position, which gives the identical result as taking the direct Fourier transform of a delta function (not centered on a pixel) followed by an FFT back to the image plane, but without folding.
-If multiple images have a star at precisely the same location but with different amplitudes, these "image-space Fourier components" can be re-used with a simple scaling.
+If multiple images have a star at precisely the same location but with different amplitudes, which  these "image-space Fourier components" can be re-used with a simple scaling.
 Additionally, because the function falls off as 1 / x * y off the column and row of pixels that the star lands in, it's value quickly becomes insignificant.
-This means that, for faint stars, we only need to evaluate the function for a small percentage of the total image pixels: for a slice in x over all y, a slice in y for all x, and a small radius of pixels all centered on the star.
+This means that, for faint stars, we only need to evaluate the function for a small percentage of the total image pixels: for a slice in x over all y, a slice in y for all x, and a small radius of pixels centered on the star.
+A Hanning window function is applied to the pixels included by radius that are not in the x or y slices, which suppresses ringing from the radial cut.
-Very bright stars are evaluated separately using all pixels, and at twice the resolution to eliminate FFT artifacts.
+Finally, very bright stars are evaluated separately using all pixels, and at twice the resolution to eliminate FFT artifacts.

 To properly treat effects that vary over the bandwidth of a filter, StarFast constructs many planes for each image, each with a restricted wavelength range, and the SED of each star is integrated over the filter for the restricted wavelength range to produce a vector of fluxes.